 We use the ‘Penpals’ handwriting scheme and focus on correct letter formation from the start of Foundation Stage.
 Joins are taught when an individual is ready.

 At our school we follow the National Bookbanding system.
 All children take home colour coded books that are levelled to their ability.
 There are a huge variety of books from a range of publishers and schemes which ensures that there is something that appeals to everyone.
-The children are encouraged to read a variety of text types within school and reading skills are taught through guided reading sessions.
-Your child will also be heard to read by their class teacher at least once each half term.
-It is vital, in order for children to progress, that they are heard to read regularly at home.

 In addition to our English lessons we organise subject enrichment days such as visiting theatre groups and story tellers.